obsproject/rfcs/text/0039-service-overhaul.md

 Note: every service that are not common will have the flag added in first-party plugins so they will not be shown by default.

-The notion of maximum and recommended shall be distinguished by using them differently:

-1. Maximums became limits that can't be bypassed and recommendations can be disabled.
-2. Recommendations are used to set settings with the Auto-wizard and maximums can be disabled.
-3. Maximum, recommended settings will be ignorable with their respective checkboxes.
+- Maximums are limits and one of those 3 choices:
+  1. No option at all to bypass it
+  2. Add a secret option that shall be added in `basic.ini` to bypass it
+  3. Add a checkbox in the Advanced tab to bypass it
+- Recommended settings will not provide bitrates and will be ignore-able through a checkbox in the service property.

-Supported resolutions should be enforced by default and shall not be disabled.
+Supported resolutions should be enforced by default and can not be disabled.

 Service with an VOD/archive track feature will also have a flag.
 So this option will only be shown if the combo service-protocol is compatible with this feature.
 This feature should be considered different from a multi-track feature.